Keyboard and Joystick port

 Matrix data from http://velesoft.speccy.cz/samcoupe_keyboard-cz.htm

-The keyboard membrane will, like the ZX Spectrum ’s, degrade over time leading to breaks or fractures on the tracks on the flyleads.
-This can often be repaired with conductive paint or with replacement membranes from 3rd parties.
+The keyboard membrane will, like the ZX Spectrum’s, degrade over time leading to breaks or fractures on the tracks on the flyleads.
+This can often be repaired with conductive paint, with replacement membranes or mechanical keyboard upgrades - see Keyboard Issues.

 The joystick port also connects to this matrix but with a deviation from the standard Atari pin-out to allow two joysticks via a splitter by offering two different ground lines that drive different lines on the address bus, A12 for Joystick 1 (standard) and A11 for the second.